strapi/strapi/docs/3.0.0-beta.x/guides/external-data.md

 };
 ```

-Here in `data` we recieve all the data from the API.
-We will be interested by adding in our database the `pull_count` value.
+`data` contains all the data received from the Docker Hub API.
+What we want here is to add the `pull_count` value in your database.

 ## Create a `hit` entry

-Now let's create the entry programatically.
+let's programmatically create the entry.

 **Path —** `./config/functions/docker.js`